About the Program

 The residency will be a three-year full-time, non-tenure track temporary lecturer position.
 Job duties will be at a professional level appropriate to a faculty position.

 The residency aims to match the service and strategic goals of Clemson University Libraries with the professional interests of the Resident.
 This will be achieved by engaging with the Resident to tailor the program to their goals, and to decide what structure or autonomy works for them.
-The Program will be designed with structured opportunities to experience multiple areas of librarianship to explore their interests, and will include at least two major projects to provide enriching experiences within the Libraries’ units.
-To ensure the best match of skills and interests, selection of specific units and associated projects will occur as a collaborative process between the Resident, the Resident supervisor (the home unit head), and the Library Residents Committee during the initial onboarding.
+The Program will be designed with structured opportunities to experience multiple areas of librarianship to explore their interests, and will include at least two major projects to provide enriching experiences within the Libraries’ departments.
+To ensure the best match of skills and interests, selection of specific departments and associated projects will occur as a collaborative process between the Resident, the Resident supervisor (the home department head), and the Library Residents Committee during the initial onboarding.

-The Program provides a focus area (home unit) based on the Resident’s interests, which will be supplemented with project-based opportunities in other areas of librarianship.
+The Program provides a focus area (home department) based on the Resident’s interests, which will be supplemented with project-based opportunities in other areas of librarianship.
 Project-based opportunities could include liaison work, instruction and outreach, scholarly communications, library technology, cataloging, metadata and resource discovery, digital projects, archival work, or other areas of interest to the Resident.
 Depending on the needs of the projects chosen, the Resident’s time could be divided equally between two projects for the full term, or the first year could be dedicated to starting and completing one project with the second and third years dedicated to the second project, professional development, and scholarly output.

 To ensure the Library Resident gains the fullest experience as an academic librarian, opportunities to serve on groups, task forces, or committees will be provided and encouraged.
 Research and scholarly activities will also be supported, including opportunities to develop a presentation or publication based on their major projects.